steelbreeze/state.cs/README.md

 # Welcome to state.cs

-The current stable release is 2.2.3.
+The current stable release is 2.3.0

 If you like this, star it...

+## Version 2.3 notes - please read before downloading
+Another significant API change; renamed CompositeState to OrthogonalState and added a new CompositeState that contains vertices without the need for intermediate regions.

 ## Version 2 notes - please read before downloading
 Version 2 breaks apart the state machine model and the state machine state.
 This facilitates creating a single state machine model and using it with many different state machine states without any overhead of resetting the state machine, serializing/deserializing state or rebuilding the machine.